timescale/docs/CONTRIBUTING.md

 Partials allow you to reuse snippets of content in multiple places.
 All partials live in the `_partials` top-level directory.
 To make a new partial, create a new `.md` file in this directory.
 The filename must start with an underscore.
 Then import it into the target page and reference in the relevant place.
-See [Formatting examples](_formatting_examples.md).
+See [Formatting examples][formatting].

 ## Formatting